 So what happened?
 She had a child who was only three months old when her husband left on the York Factory Express.
 In 1826, when James Birnie left the territory, he was apparently being encouraged to retire — though I don’t actually know whether or not he knew that.
 But Birnie may have been aware that he might not be able to return to Spokane House.
 What would a twenty year old mother of three small children, with no family living nearby, do in this situation?

-In actual fact, she probably had family nearby — and the Indian man that she apparently lived with might have been a brother who remained behind with the Natives when their father left the territory.
+In actual fact, she probably had family nearby — and the First Nations man that she apparently lived with might have been a brother who remained behind when their father left the territory.
 Her father might also have returned, although I would have thought that William Kittson would have recognized Beaulieu as both were apparently at Fort Boise (But would have recognized him: there were about 100 free trappers down there, I believe).

 There was another Joseph Beaulieu in the Columbia district — a man who (it was suggested) might have been Charlot’s brother.
 He is listed in Harriet Munnick’s Catholic Church Records of the Pacific Northwest: Vancouver and Stellamaris Mission [St Paul, Oregon: French Prairie Press, 1972]:

 Joseph Beaulieu, engage of the Hudson’s Bay Company, was the son of another Joseph Beaulieu and a Cree woman of Red River He was in all probability the brother of the above Charlotte Beaulieu.
 He married Betsy Tillamook in 1844, she died two years later.